DeepakVadgama/deepakvadgama.github.io/_posts/poems/2015-02-21-strands-of-silk.md

 The day comes when you create a cocoon to protect your child...
-Because you've seen the world out there, nothing about it is mild
+Because you've seen the world out there, and nothing about it is mild

-One strand holds still, omnipresent in death, the middle and even in birth...
+One strand holds still, omnipresent in the stretch between ashes and birth...
-Visible only through lenses of faith, it stretches from the heaven to the earth
+Visible only through lenses of faith, it stretches from heaven to the earth

-Astronauts know how small we are in scheme of things; how petty are our differences and fights...
+Astronauts know how small we are in the scheme of things; how petty are our differences and fights...
-The world is a mesh of billions of connections; each twinkles, as it transfers pulses of lights
+The world is a mesh of billions of connections; each one twinkles, as it transfers pulses of lights

 Keep spinning them; more connections are better than just a few...